Creve Coeur, Missouri: 2000 census

 In the city, the age distribution was 21.0% under 18, 6.9% from 18 to 24, 25.0% from 25 to 44, 27.9% from 45 to 64, and 19.2% who were 65 or older.
 The median age was 43 years.
 For every 100 females, there were 93.2 males.
 For every 100 females age 18 and over, there were 91.5 males.

 Education

 About 68% of Creve Coeur residents have college degrees; 33% have graduate or professional degrees.

 Primary and secondary schools

 The western portion of Creve Coeur is part of the public Parkway School District.
 The eastern portion is served by the Ladue School District.
 Pattonville School District covers a northeast portion of the city limits of Creve Coeur.
 Public schools in Creve Coeur include Ladue Schools West Campus, Spoede Elementary School (Ladue Schools), Bellerive Elementary School (Parkway District), and Northeast Middle School (Parkway District).

 Creve Coeur has a number of parochial elementary and middle schools including Our Lady of the Pillar, Saul Mirowitz Jewish Community School (formerly Solomon Schechter Day School), and St. Monica; and four private high schools (Saint Louis Priory School, De Smet Jesuit, Chaminade College Preparatory School, and Whitfield School).
-Roman Catholic schools are of the Roman Catholic Archdiocese of St. Louis.
+The Catholic schools are of the Archdiocese of St. Louis.